-The Northwest Progressive Institute welcomes any Washingtonian who shares its mission and values to help keep Permanent Defense strong and vibrant.
+The Northwest Progressive Institute welcomes all Washingtonians who shares its mission and values to help keep Permanent Defense going strong.
 We invite you to learn more about becoming a member of the Northwest Progressive Institute.

 Permanent Defense strongly believes in the goal of Creative Commons and has granted permission to site visitors to reproduce textual content, under certain conditions.
 See the Creative Commons license for more information.

 Permanent Defense’s user agreement and Terms of Service can be found here.